rarellanoc/reconsider_blog/landing/content/ig.md

 You are here for many reasons, but the core thing is that I can help you.
 Check the blog entries [here](https://rickarellano.work)

-Or learn more about [the author](https://www.amazon.com/stores/Rick-Arellano/author/B08MCVSVZ2)
+Or learn more about [me and my books](https://www.amazon.com/stores/Rick-Arellano/author/B08MCVSVZ2)

 Take care, and enjoy being in the Field.